 This program is recommended for rising juniors and seniors in high school.
 Upon successful completion, you will earn 3 college credits and may receive letters of recommendation for college admission.

-Each weekday morning, all Portfolio Plus Program students will take part in an introductory Drawing course.
-Working in a variety of media, you will learn to recognize and manipulate fundamental elements of composition, line, form, space, and modeling.
-Emphasis is placed on working from observation.
-You will work in a variety of media.
-Demonstrations and illustrated lectures supplement studio sessions and outside projects.
-As part of the course, you will visit the Prints and Drawing Room at the Saint Louis Art Museum.
-The course is taught by Tim Lane.
+Each weekday morning, all Portfolio Plus Program students take part in an introductory Drawing course.
+Working in a variety of media, students learn to recognize and manipulate fundamental elements of composition, line, form, space, and modeling.
+In order to translate a subject in three dimensions to the flatness of paper, students must challenge themselves to perceive the everyday with true attentiveness Demonstrations and illustrated lectures supplement studio sessions and outside projects.
+As part of the course, students visit the Prints and Drawing Room at the Saint Louis Art Museum.

 Course work is complemented by additional events and activities, including:

 - Wednesday Guest Lectures by artists, designers, and curators.

 - Artwork documentation workshop.

 - Presentations on topics such as research, portfolio preparation, and the college admission process.

 - Field trips to the Pulitzer Arts Foundation, the Contemporary ArMuseum St. Louis, the Luminary Center for the Arts, Firecracker Press, fort gondo compound for the arts, and local artists' and designers' studios.